mehulagg/gitlab/doc/administration/gitaly/index.md

 Gitaly can run in a clustered configuration to scale Gitaly and increase fault tolerance.
 For more information, see [Gitaly Cluster](praefect.md).

+## Pack-objects cache

+Gitaly has an optional cache that can reduce server load due to paralel Git clones from CI.
+See [pack-objects cache](pack-objects-cache.md).

 ## Do not bypass Gitaly

 GitLab doesn't advise directly accessing Gitaly repositories stored on disk with a Git client,